 Capital Economics’ strong reputation was also a big draw.
 Despite the fact that it is a relatively small company, its economics teams are generally larger than those in any investment bank.
-For example, there are three of us working on the UK economy, in addition to our UK property economists, whereas many banks have only one UK economist.
+For example, when I was Chief UK Economist, we had three people on the UK team, in addition to our UK property economists, whereas many banks have only one UK economist.
 This allows us to produce more thorough and in-depth research, which I find very satisfying.

 What do you most enjoy about your job, and what drives you?

 I really enjoy the mix of work – being able to keep up to date with current economic developments, but also having the chance to do some more detailed research.
 I also like the direct contact with clients and the media.
 We often appear on TV or radio at short notice, or talk to journalists about a current economic topic.
 I get particular satisfaction when I have managed to investigate, understand and analyse a tricky issue, and then write about it in a way that non-economists will understand.
 That was a real challenge when the Bank of England started quantitative easing – a term few people had even heard of before – in 2009.